 Explore Sentosa Island — Sentosa is the country’s self-proclaimed “State of Fun”, and we’re not gonna deny them that title.
 While entry to the famous Universal Studios Singapore might be slightly out of budget for the budget traveller, entrance to the island itself is free (if you walk in).

 There are still plenty of things to see around this fascinating piece of reclaimed land.
-Spend a day swimming in our pretty beaches or join in a game of beach volleyball with locals, if you’re up for it.
+Spend a day swimming by the shore or join in a game of beach volleyball with the locals if you’re up for it.

-MacRitchie Treetop Walk — One of the most Instagrammable spots amongst local 20-somethings looking to fitspo their feed up, it doesn’t come without an intense 10km (yeah…) hike in nature — perfect for those who enjoy the outdoors and a good sweat.
+MacRitchie Treetop Walk — One of the most Instagrammable spots amongst young locals looking to fitspo their feed up, this trail entails an intense 10km hike in nature — perfect for those who enjoy the outdoors and a good sweat.

 FIGHT DO at Tampines Hub — Every Thursday night from 7–8PM, the mall hosts a fitness programme free of charge for anyone looking to learn the basics of boxing and martial arts.